-- Preferred allocation size settings (Windows VMs) - Permanent Device Loss (PDL) Setting - In vSphere Client, select the host - 1.
-Click the Configuration tab, then click Advanced Settings under Software - 2.
+- Preferred allocation size settings (Windows VMs) - Permanent Device Loss (PDL) Setting

+In vSphere Client, select the host

+- 1. Click the Configuration tab, then click Advanced Settings under Software - 2.
 Click Disk in the left panel - 3.
-Set Disk.AutoremoveOnPDL to 0 then click OK - Round-Robin PSP (Path Selection Policy) for native multipath (NMP) settings for QV2020 volumes is recommended, except for the situations described in VMware's: Setup for Failover Clustering and Microsoft Cluster Service.
+Set Disk.AutoremoveOnPDL to 0 then click OK - Round-Robin PSP (Path Selection Policy) is recommended for V-SERIES Array Volumes, except for the situations described in VMware's: Setup for Failover Clustering and Microsoft Cluster Service. - IOPS Round Robin limit to 1 (default is 1000) will provide optimal performance

-Round Robin optimal performance can be gained by decreasing the VMware IOPS default (1000) to an industry recommendation of 1, for SSD and NVMe devices.
-This can be done by creating a rule (for all devices from a QV2020) or by changing the setting on a device.
-Creating a rule prior will allow for all presented devices from the QV2020 to be marked for Round Robin.
+Changing from fixed to Round Robin, and IOPS=1 can be done by creating a rule (for all devices from a V-SERIES Array) or by changing the setting on a device.

+Creating a Rule for FUTURE volumes presented

+Creating a rule prior will allow for all future presented devices from the V-SERIES Array to be marked for Round Robin.
 Below is the rule: